Travel Insurance Cancellation Cover

 Cancellations where the airline is responsible

-If your flight was cancelled due to a mechanical fault, overbooking, maintenance, repairs, rescheduling, service faults, a pilot sleeping in, or the airline closing down then you are generally covered.
+If your flight was cancelled due to a mechanical fault, overbooking, maintenance, repairs, rescheduling, service faults, a pilot sleeping in, or the airline closing down then you are generally not covered.
 It is the airline’s responsibility to compensate, reimburse, or find an alternative flight for the traveller – not the insurer.

 The exception is where insurers offer alternative transport expenses or disruption of journey benefits, which help you get to a special event, like a wedding, or cover meals and accommodation, regardless of whether the airline was at fault.